 From writing legal briefs to designing briefs for pleasure.

 Here’s the thing.
+“Is my vagina normal?” is a far too commonly asked question.
+In fact, Refinery29 recently surveyed their millennial female audience and found that nearly half (48%) had concerns about the appearance of their vulvas.
 There are a lot of myths about vulvas and vaginas that make the people who have them feel unnecessary shame.
-In fact, there are over 86.2 million Google search results for the phrase, “Is my vagina normal?”
-Not only is this causing people to inherent intense insecurities, but it’s resulting in oral sex inequality for the people with these parts.
+Not only is this causing people to inherent intense (and completely unnecessary) insecurities, but it has resulted in an overwhelming oral sex deficit for the people with these parts.
 We’re not about that shame and stigma life, so I was thrilled to learn about an entrepreneur tackling this very problem: Melanie Cristol, Founder & CEO of Lorals, an oral sex panty brand.
 You might be thinking, “What are oral sex panties?”
 So I went to Melanie to find out!

 For starters, what exactly are Lorals and how do you use them?

 Lorals are panties that can be worn during oral sex and rimming.
 They’re made of silky natural latex that’s ultra-thin and stretchy to allow sensations to pass through, and they’re non-porous to block fluids, a partner’s scratchy facial hair, self-consciousness, or whatever is holding the receiver back from pleasure.
 Our company is also pursuing FDA clearance of our products as STI-prevention devices — hands-free, beautiful alternatives to dental dams to make oral sex more accessible to everyone.